Representation Theory of Finite Groups: Maschke's Theorem

 \chapter{Maschke's Theorem}

-In the last chapter we saw a representation can have possibly a subrepresentation.
-This motivates us to define: \begin{definition}[Irreducible Representation] A representation $(\rho,V)$ of $G$ is called {\bf irreducible} if it has no proper invariant subspace, i.e., only invariant subspaces are $0$ and $V$. \end{definition}
+From the previous chapter, we recall, { \begin{definition}[Irreducible Representation] A representation $(\rho,V)$ of $G$ is called {\bf irreducible} if it has no proper $G$-invariant subspace, i.e., only $G$-invariant subspaces are $0$ and $V$. \end{definition}}